microsoft/pxt-common-packages/libs/box2d-blocks/README.md

 such as the center, edge midpoints, or corners of two bodies.
 Wheel joints use a vertical suspension axis.
 The anchor dropdowns are shadow blocks that can be replaced with an `offset x y` block for a body-local coordinate.
+The distance-joint block uses the same body-local anchor dropdowns and offsets, but it does not reposition either body before creating the joint.
+The joint-point block returns the live start, center, or end position in pixels.
+Start belongs to the first body passed to the attach block and end belongs to the second; center is the midpoint between the two anchors.
 Both variants return the same block-facing joint type.
 Motor and limit blocks work with either variant; wheel limits use pixels while revolute limits use radians.
 The suspension block rejects non-wheel joints.